wabson/build-tomcat-bundles/bundle-files/linux/README.md

 the default port 8000.

-If you are deploying code for testing and debugging then you may wish to use the `sample share-config-custom.xml` supplied inside Tomcat's `shared/classes` directory.
+If you are deploying code for testing and debugging then you may wish to use the `share-config-custom.xml.dev.sample` supplied inside Tomcat's `shared/classes` directory.
 This will turn on Share's client debug mode and switch the Surf framework into `development` mode.